angelofgdsantos/angelofgdsantos/README.md

 ## Current projects:

-* My Third year paper evaluates the impact of offering integration into regular classroomns with pullout classes to disabled students in Brazil.
+* My Third year paper analyzes the impacts of a special education policy in Brazil

 * Research assitant at PIRE project:
   - Title: “Climate risk, pollution, and childhood inequalities in